EPOCHDevs/EpochDataSDK/docs/dataset/corporate-data.md

 ## Designed for Realistic Backtesting

-**Financial data is indexed by SEC filing dates, not quarter-end dates, preventing look-ahead bias in your strategies.**

-When a company's quarter ends (say, March 31), the financial numbers aren't public yet.
-Companies have up to 45 days to file their 10-Q with the SEC.
-This means Q1 numbers that "belong to" March 31 might not be available until mid-May.
+Financial data is indexed by SEC filing dates, not quarter-end dates.
+When a quarter ends (e.g., March 31), financial numbers aren't public until filed (up to 45 days later).
+Using quarter-end dates creates look-ahead bias - trading on data unavailable for 45 days.

-**The problem with using quarter-end dates:**
-If your backtest uses Q1 data on March 31, you're making trading decisions with information you couldn't have had for another 45 days.
-Over a 10-year backtest, this creates years of "seeing the future."

-**How we solve this:**
-- All financial data is **indexed by the filing date** (when reports became public)
-- The quarter-end date is included in the data so you know which period the financials cover
-- You can only "trade" on financial information after it was actually filed with the SEC
-- This ensures your fundamental strategies reflect real-world timing

-For value investors and fundamental traders, this means your backtest won't show artificially perfect timing from using data before it was publicly available.
+**Timing Solution:** All financial data indexed by `filing_date` (when public); `period_end` included for reference.
+Ensures fundamental strategies reflect real-world availability, preventing artificially perfect timing.

 ---